-- The pilot light or flame is orange / yellow in colour (it should be blue)
+- An orange/yellow pilot light (it should be blue)

 - Banging, clanking or tapping are not happy boiler noises

-- It won’t maintain a steady pressure (usually too high)
+- Failure to maintain a steady pressure (usually too high)

-The easy way to check your gas supply is to find out whether the other gas appliances in your household are working.
-You can also check a neighbour’s gas supply to find out if they’ve been affected too.
+For anyone with a gas boiler, the easy way to check your gas supply is to find out whether other gas appliances (such as the stove) are working.
+You could also ask a neighbour if their gas supply has been affected too.